What Is the Manasquan Inlet?

 While it has seen many renovations over the years, such as filling in the beach to preserve the sand dunes and reconfiguring the riverfront walk with a new fence, its main draw is the constantly flowing inlet.

 What Kind of Fishing and Fish Are There at Manasquan?

-Shore-based and small-boat fisherman regularly fish the inlet waters from the mouth of the inlet, where it empties into the Atlantic Ocean, all the way up to the Route 35 bridge and beyond.
-For most this is a summertime fishing destination with the town of Manasquan seeing tourist visits peak from May to the end of August.
+Shore-based and small-boat fishermen regularly fish the inlet waters from the mouth of the inlet, where it empties into the Atlantic Ocean, all the way up to the Route 35 bridge and beyond.
+For most, this is a summertime fishing destination, with the town of Manasquan seeing tourist visits peak from May to the end of August.

 Surf fishing sharpies are often present at Manasquan as early as March and as late as December to take advantage of the spring and fall migratory runs of striped bass, bluefish, and fluke.

-At Riverside Drive, right on the Inlet, there are two places to eat, Riverside Cafe and Carlson's Corner.
-The latter has outdoor seating on picnic tables and is a typical seaside burger and fries establishment.
-The Riverside Cafe is slightly higher in quality with indoor seating, larger menu selection, bathroom, as well as outdoor seating.
+At Riverside Drive, right on the Inlet, there are two places to eat: Riverside Cafe and Carlson's Corner.
+The latter has outdoor seating on picnic tables and is a typical seaside burger-and-fries establishment.
+The Riverside Cafe is slightly higher in quality with indoor seating, a larger menu selection, and a bathroom, as well as outdoor seating.
 They are also priced slightly higher.

 A boardwalk spans the Inlet all the way to the northern most part of Manasquan.
 While it has some attractions and restaurants, it is more modest than those found in Point Pleasant and Seaside Heights.